Common Insurance Issues for Uber Drivers

 You’re covered by your personal auto policy — not your rideshare company.

 Stage 1: You’re logged in and driving around waiting for a request.

 Once you’re logged in, you’re officially on the clock and using your vehicle for business purposes.
 This means that if you get into an accident and file a claim with your personal insurance company, you most likely will be denied.
 Though every insurance company will handle your claim differently.

+Does Uber insurance cover your car during Stage 1?
 Stage one is considered a gap since you’re left with no coverage or very minimal coverage during this time.
-So if you’re driving around waiting for a match, meaning there is no passenger in your car and you’re not on your way to pick one up, you may not be covered by your personal insurance policy during this time, and Uber’s insurance doesn’t cover you for collision or comprehensive during this stage.
+So if you’re driving around waiting for a match, meaning there is no passenger in your car and you’re not on your way to pick one up, you may not be covered by your personal insurance policy during this time, and Uber’s insurance doesn’t cover your car for collision or comprehensive during this stage.
 Also, as noted before, your liability coverage limits are typically low here.

 That’s why you need Rideshare insurance with American Family Insurance — it steps in where Uber’s insurance leaves off.

 To reiterate, if you get into an at-fault accident during stage one, you’ll usually be covered under your Uber’s insurance — but only for any damages you cause to another person or their vehicle.
 You personally will be minimally covered for any injuries, and damages to your vehicle almost always won’t be covered by your rideshare company at all.